How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-with $S_{h,I}(f)$ representing the one-sided noise power spectrum density (PSD) of the $I$th detector.
-We set $f_{\rm lower} = 1$Hz and $f_{\rm upper} = 2f_{LSO} = 1/(6^{3/2}\pi M)$, sufficient to cover the inspiral section of BNS coalescence, where $M = (1 + z)(m_1 + m_2)$ is the redshifted total mass.
-See \cite{Abbott_2017,Freise:2009nz,Zhao:2010sz} for the explicit expressions of PSD for ET and CE.
+$S_{h,I}(f)$ being the one-sided noise power spectrum density (PSD) of the $I$th detector.
+We set $f_{\rm lower} = 1$Hz and $f_{\rm upper} = 2f_{\rm LSO} = 1/(6^{3/2}\pi M)$, sufficient to cover the inspiral section of BNS coalescence, where $M = (1 + z)(m_1 + m_2)$ is the redshifted total mass (see ~\cite{Abbott_2017,Freise:2009nz,Zhao:2010sz} for the PSDs of ET and CE).
 We will find it convenient to give the definition of SNR: